2020 AFF Championship Group A

 Group A was one of the two groups of competing nations at the 2020 AFF Championship.
 It consisted of Thailand, Myanmar, the Philippines, hosts Singapore and Timor-Leste.
 The matches took place from 5 to 18 December 2021.
+Thailand and hosts Singapore, as the top two teams, advanced to the semi-finals.

-Thailand and Singapore, as the top two teams, advanced to the semi-finals.
+Thailand topped the group with four group game victories.
+Singapore would advance as runners-up, with three wins and a loss.
+The Philippines finished third, Myanmar finished fourth, having won one game, while Timor-Leste finished fifth without registering a single point.